John Manno's Journey into "Misbegotten Places"

 Photography, for me, has always been a way to reflect on the layers of memory and place that shape our understanding of the world.
 Over the past 15 years, I’ve poured myself into a project that has not only redefined how I think about photography but also how I think about the very nature of reality itself.
 The result of that journey is Misbegotten Places, a body of work that explores the interplay between memory, landscape, and perception, all through the lens of small-scale dioramas I construct from my own photographs.

-At first glance, these dioramas might seem like simple recreations of places I’ve photographed over the years.
+At first glance, my dioramas might seem like simple recreations of places I’ve photographed over the years.
 But they are far more than that.
-Each diorama is a reimagined world—a space that’s simultaneously familiar and alien.
-The process of creating them is not just about assembling tiny pieces of a larger puzzle but about tapping into something much deeper.
-The images I capture are often a blur of the real and imagined, a visual commentary on how memories can shift, distort, and evolve over time.
+Each diorama is a reimagined world—a space that feels both familiar and alien.
+Creating them is not merely about assembling tiny pieces of a larger puzzle.
+It taps into something much deeper.

 The Making of "Misbegotten Places"

-What emerges from this process are photographs that feel both familiar and unsettling.
-You might recognize the places in them, but there’s always something off—something that hints at a deeper truth beneath the surface.
-These are places in between, worlds that exist in a liminal space where reality and memory merge.
+As I work, layers build up—both in the physical structure and in emotional depth.
+What emerges from this artistic endeavor are photographs that feel both familiar and unsettling.
+You might recognize the places depicted, yet there’s always something slightly off.
+This hints at deeper truths beneath the surface.

 A Meditation on Memory and Loss

-A Commitment to the Long Road
+The Commitment to the Long Road

 See the Full Series